ashleypeak/adm-math/README.md

 # adm-math

-An Angular.js library for manipulating mathematical expressions
+An AngularJS library for manipulating mathematical expressions

 ## Installation